-The Ministry of Defense in UK recognizes in Specification 49 for Stone Mastic asphalt for airfields [20] concerning recovery of polymer modified binder from bituminous materials.
+The Ministry of Defence in UK deals with recovery of polymer modified binder from bituminous materials in Specification 49 for Stone Mastic asphalt for airfields [20].
 Among the routine tests on compacted cores from the airstrip for control purposes penetration on recovered binder shall be determined using EN 12697-3 or -4 and BS 2000-49.
-A footnote under Table 8.7 on page 28 states: "Guidance is required from the binder supplier on the appropriate recovery method if a polymer modified binder is used.".
-As the Ministry of Defense will be open to offers of a variety of different polymer modified binders without being limited in use of an inappropriate method for control purposes the same route is followed as laid down in the European standard EN 12594 "Sample preparation" where general guidelines are given for handling bituminous binders with the addition of: "For modified bitumen use the same procedure, if no other guidance is provided by the supplier."
+A footnote under Table 8.7 on page 28 states: "Guidance is required from the binder supplier on the appropriate recovery method if a polymer modified binder is used."
+As the Ministry of Defence will be open to offers of a variety of different polymer modified binders without being limited in use of an inappropriate method for control purposes the same route is followed as laid down in the European standard EN 12594 "Sample preparation" where general guidelines are given for handling bituminous binders with the addition of: "For modified bitumen use the same procedure, if no other guidance is provided by the supplier."
+This reference shows that the EN 12697-3 is accepted by the Ministry of Defence on quality control on airstrip which normally is exposed to very stringent requirement (more than for normal road paving applications).

-J. E. Michael mentions in [21] several solvents that can be used to extract the binder from reclaimed asphalt
+- J. E. Michael mentions in [21] several solvents that can be used to extract the binder from reclaimed asphalt

 - Chlorinated solvents

 - Non-chlorinated solvents and

 - Biodegradable solvents